RakhithJK/dotnet-vscode-csharp-wiki/Debugging-into-the-.NET-Framework-itself.md

 # Debugging into .NET Core 1.0, 1.1 or 2.0

 The versions of .NET Core before 2.1 didn't publish their Portable PDBs on the Microsoft Symbol Server, and they weren't compiled with [Source Link](https://github.com/dotnet/core/blob/master/Documentation/diagnostics/source_link.md).
-So while it is certainly possible to debug into the .NET Framework before 2.1, it is *much* harder.
+So, while it is certainly possible to debug into the .NET Framework before 2.1, it is *much* harder.

 Here is what you would need to do: